 - If your air conditioner quits working – you call a HVAC repairman to avoid being hot.

-However, in many cases electrical issues are left to fester into big problems because homeowners cannot see any sign of damage until it is too late.
+However, in many cases electrical issues fester.
+The issues become big problems because homeowners cannot see any sign of damage until it is too late.

 According to the National Fire Protection Association (NFPA), there are over 47,000 electrical fires per year.
 These fires can be prevented with proper maintenance and repair of your electrical system.
-The electrical wires, panels, and devices are no different than your car or A/C system, all of which need to be maintained and serviced in order to operate properly and safely.
+The electrical wires, panels and devices are no different than your car or A/C system.
+They all require maintenance and service in order to operate properly and safely.

 In some cases, historic homes are 30-50 years old, which means the electrical system is just as old.
 Wiring of this age can be extremely dangerous and outdated and older electrical systems should be inspected by a licensed electrician every 12-24 months to ensure safe operation.

-In our experience, many small issues go left unattended as people learn to run extension cords and make do with the outlets that are left working.
-This is not only a safety issue for you and your family, this can also cause damage to your electrical system turning minor repairs into costly upgrades.
+In our experience, many small issues go left unattended because people find quick fixes.
+For example, many homeowners run extension cords or make do with the few outlets, which remain working.
+However, this presents a safety issue for you and your family.
+Plus, leaving issues unresolved eventually causes damage to your electrical system.
+As a result, relatively minor repairs become costly upgrades.

-From outlets to circuit breakers and a few things in between, here are some of the more common issues we run into on a regular basis.
+From outlets to circuit breakers and a few things in between, learn about some of the more common issues we experience on a regular basis.

 Protect Outlets with Tripped Ground Fault Circuit Interrupters (GFCI)

 GFCI protection is a safety device required by the National Electrical Code for all outlets that are in areas in close proximity to water and are susceptible to shock hazard.
-Protection can either be installed using a GFCI breaker or outlet.
-Outlets installed in bathrooms, kitchens, garages, unfinished basements and outside are required to be protected.
-Many times these outlets are installed on the same circuit and protected by one GFCI outlet.
-This GFCI that protects this circuit, is typically located closest to the panel, and is installed so that it protects every other outlet “downstream” from it, or connected on the circuit after it.
+Install a GFCI breaker or outlet for proper protection.
+Outlets that require protection include outlets installed in bathrooms, kitchens, garages, unfinished basements and anything outside.
+Many times, homeowners install these outlets on the same circuit, which relies on one GFCI outlet for protection.
+Typically, homeowners locate the GFCI that protects this circuit closes to the panel.
+Therefore, the GFCI protects every other outlet “downstream” from it, or connected on the circuit after it.

-If there is a fault, this outlet will trip and the other standard outlets connected on the circuit after it will shut-off.
+If there is a fault, this outlet trips and the other standard outlets connected on the circuit after it shut-off.
 In this case, you need to locate the tripped GFCI receptacle, and push the reset button.
 If it continues to trip, or will not reset, you should contact a licensed electrician.

 Circuit Breakers Protect Wires & Electronic Devices

 Circuit breakers are designed to protect the wire and devices connected to the circuit.
-The circuit starts at the breaker in your panel, if the breaker is overloaded, or there is a short, the breaker will trip.
-If you determine the breaker is tripped, push to the handle of the breaker to the off position and then back to the on position.
-If it continues to trip, you guessed it – call a licensed electrician.
+The circuit starts at the breaker in your panel, if the breaker overloads, or there is a short, the breaker trips.
+If you determine the breaker tripped, push the handle of the breaker to the off position and then back to the on position.
+If it continues tripping, you guessed it – call a licensed electrician.